 Allow team members time to make their coffee or beverage of choice

 If your culture is meeting intensive - plan for a time when everyone has a few minutes between meetings to get their drink ready.
-This might be as simple as pouring a glass of Wandering Bear cold brew or popping one of our coffee pods into a Keurig.
+This might be as simple as pouring a glass of Wandering Bear cold brew or grabbing a single-serve carton from your fridge!

 Have an agenda